sigmonsays/sigmonsays.github.io/src/content/enlightenment.md

 +++

+# Update: August 2019

+I have switched to i3wm (for some time now) exclusively due to its speed and lightweight.
+I'll have to write a post about that experience some time.

+# e20

 enlightenment has been my window manager of choice for a very long time maintly because of its speed.
 I used to run window maker and then fluxbox before I made the switch to enlightenment (0.16 at the time iirc).